 Can you alter the design to make it work, or is choosing a different design the best alternative?

 Stabilizing the fabric: backings and toppings

 Different fabrics require different preparation.
 For Lycra knits, choose a design with a lot of open space.
-To hoop, stretch the knit as it’s worn on the body (left).
-The design will appear puckered when the fabric is relaxed (middle) but will stretch over the body when worn (right).
+To hoop, stretch the knit as it’s worn on the body (top).
+The design will appear puckered when the fabric is relaxed (middle) but will stretch over the body when worn (bottom).
 Photos: Mary Ray.

-You may also need to stabilize the fabric by hooping it with a backing.
+You may also need to stabilize the fabric by hooping it with a backing, sometimes called a stabilizer.
 Most embroidery-stitch designers recommend always using a backing, but very stable and tightly woven fabrics (such as organza or terry-cloth toweling) may not need backing at all, depending on the design.

 Backings come in a variety of weights and types— cutaway, tearaway, heat-disintegrating, or water-soluble (see Backings and toppings).
 A backing should always be hooped beneath the fabric unless hooping will cause permanent marks, as it would on velvet or Ultrasuede.
 In that case, use a sticky backing in the hoop, and adhere the fabric to it.
 Or hoop a tearaway backing, and adhere the fabric with a temporary spray adhesive like Sulky’s KK2000.

 I suggest using tearaway backings with woven fabrics and designs without a lot of fill areas.
 As a general rule, use cutaway backings with all knits and with wovens on which you’ll embroider a design with a large stitch count and large fill areas, especially if it has a running-stitch outline.